fadumoaideed/botanify/README.md

 ## Overview

 This project is built using NextJS and Emotion styled-components, providing a modern and responsive interface for plant enthusiasts to manage their indoor garden.
-The application features JWT authentication for secure user access and a json-server backend for development purposes.
+The application uses Supabase for production authentication and database, while utilizing json-server for development purposes.

 > **Note**: This project uses json-server to simulate a backend and is not secure nor production ready.
 This was a learning exercise to get a better understanding of JWT and authentication.